Cross-town rivals forever linked: White Sox fan donates kidney to Cubs fan

 She came to a Cubs game last year with a homemade sign bearing the words, "This lil' Cubbie needs a kidney!"

-The Cubs shared the plea on Twitter, and it spread, until it was seen by a man moved to take action.
-That's diehard sox fan, 32-year-old Thomas Alessio.
+The Cubs shared the plea on Twitter, and it spread, until it was seen by the diehard Sox fan, 32-year-old Thomas Alessio, moved to take action.

 "Really, it was a reaction to seeing the sign," Alessio said.

-Surgery was scheduled for opening day this year, but had to be delayed twice because of COVID-19 concerns.
-But on July 8th, Kolls successfully received Alessi's kidney at Advocate Christ Medical Center in Oak Lawn.
+Surgery was scheduled for Opening Day this year, but had to be delayed twice because of COVID-19 concerns.
+But on July 8th, Kolls successfully received Alessio's kidney at Advocate Christ Medical Center in Oak Lawn.

 "Her long term prognosis is definitely good," said Dr. Darshika Chhabra, Advocate Christ Medical Center Nephrologist.
 "It's much better now."